w33ble/wadsworth/README.md

 Easily serve plain JS scripts to the browser with auto-generated HTML.

-It will automatically create the HTML page that the JS script will run in, and will show `console.log` output on the page.
+It will automatically create the HTML page that the JS script will run in, and will show the console output (using `console.log`, etc.) on the page.

 ![Show console output](http://i.cloudup.com/jXpFzRO1zG.png)